Mixed-Use Development Proposed In Downtown Northville

 NORTHVILLE, Mich.
 (CBS Detroit) – A developer is planning for a mixed-used building in downtown Northville.

-According to a Hometown Life report, the proposed three-story building at 456 E. Cady St. includes commercial space on the lower level and residential units on the first floor and upper floors.READ MORE: 2 More Michigan School Districts Dropping Indian Mascots
+According to a Hometown Life report, the proposed three-story building at 456 E. Cady St. includes commercial space on the lower level and residential units on the first floor and upper floors.READ MORE: Protest Held For 11 Year Old Black Boy Traumatize After Pittsfield Twp.
+Officer Points Gun, Handcuffs Him

 Jim Long, one of the applicants for the project, told Hometown Life the commercial space is expected to be a “higher-end grocery store or market, something similar to Westborn Market,” and would occupy about 10,000 square feet on the first floor.